cpputest/cpputest.github.io/mocking_manual.markdown

 mock().removeAllComparators();
 {% endhighlight %}

-Comparators sometimes lead to surprised, so a couple of warnings on its usage:
+Comparators sometimes lead to surprises, so a couple of warnings on its usage:

 *Warning 1:*